 - Movie Nights: During July and August, Thursday nights are open-air classic movies at Pier 1 Harbor View Lawn.
 Grab your popcorn and enjoy the summer breeze off the East River with the Manhattan skyline in the background.

 11. Stroll through Main Street Park

 Main Street Park with kids

 12. Check out the Brooklyn Flea Market

 One of the best things to do in Brooklyn is to take a stroll through the Brooklyn Flea Market inDUMBO on Saturdays from 10AM to 5PM from April to October.
-It's a vintage flea market that offers a wide variety of products (clothing, furniture, books, jewelry, and crafts) displayed with care by more than 150 local vendors and artisans.
+This is a vintage flea market that offers a wide variety of products (clothing, furniture, books, jewelry and crafts) displayed with care by more than 150 local vendors and artisans.

 Why I like this flea market